Animal Welfare, Humane and Animal Rights Advisory Board

-Later, he worked undercover in a laboratory, leading Maryland law enforcement agents on an historic police raid of the laboratory.
-The raid was the first of its kind, resulting in:
+In 1980, he co-founded PETA and worked undercover in a federally funded animal laboratory leading law enforcement agents on a historic police raid of the Institute for Behavioral Research, known as The Silver Spring Monkeys case, resulting in:

 - the very first criminal conviction of an animal experimenter in the U.S. on cruelty charges

-- the first laboratory shut down because of cruelty
+- the first laboratory closed because of cruelty

-- the first termination of a federal research grant on charges of cruelty
+- the first termination of a federal research grant because of cruelty

 - the first confiscation of animals from a laboratory

-- landmark litigation before the U.S. Supreme Court, seeking protective custody of the animals.
+- landmark animal protection litigation before the U.S. Supreme Court

-Pacheco was the driving force behind U.S. Secretary of Defense Casper Weinberger's order to close a Defense Department wound laboratory and Weinberger's directive that no dogs or cats ever be used again in military ballistics training or research.
-This was the second animal testing laboratory ever closed in the U.S.
+His investigative work resulted in U.S. Secretary of Defense Casper Weinbergers' order to permanently close a Pentagon laboratory where animals were shot to test bullets; and Weinbergers' order that no dogs or cats ever be used again in military ballistics training or research.
+This was the second animal laboratory ever closed in the U.S.

-Pacheco orchestrated a four-day occupation of fifteen offices at the headquarters of the National Institutes of Health by over 100 activists, compelling the U.S. Secretary of Health and Human Services to order the termination of a $14 million dollar experiment in which the brains of conscious primates were crushed.
-This was the third animal testing laboratory ever closed in the U.S.
+He orchestrated a four-day occupation of 15 federal offices by over 100 activists at the headquarters of the National Institutes of Health, compelling the U.S. Secretary of Health and Human Services to terminate a $14 million brain injury laboratory where the brains of animals were being crushed.
+This was the third animal laboratory ever closed in the U.S.